General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

 noting that $M_v$ and $m_v$ are chosen in the knowledge that $v^{(33)}(0)$ is negative.

-With $M_A$, $m_A$, $M_v$ and $m_v$ specified, the Taylor polynomials of $A$ and $v$ can be computed and $A_M$, $A_m$, $v_M$ and $v_m$ become known explicitly.
+With $M_A$, $m_A$, $M_v$ and $m_v$ chosen, the Taylor polynomials of $A$ and $v$ can be computed and $A_M$, $A_m$, $v_M$ and $v_m$ become known explicitly.
 The graphs of these bounding functions are given in Figure \ref{F4} and Figure \ref{F5}.

-Even at 33rd order, Figure \ref{F5} shows that $v_M$ and $v_m$ noticeably diverge after passing the Rankine-Hugoniot curve.
-This is due to the trajectory approaching the sonic surface, where the solution is likely to become singular, resulting in a slower convergence of the Taylor polynomials.
-With $A_M$ known explicitly, relation (\ref{5.12}) can be solved for $G_0$, at least approximately, to yield:
+Even at 33rd order, Figure \ref{F5} shows that $v_M$ and $v_m$ noticeably diverge after passing the Rankine--Hugoniot curve.
+This is due to the trajectory approaching the sonic surface, where the solutions generically become singular, resulting in a slower convergence of the Taylor polynomials.
+With $A_M$ known explicitly, relation (\ref{5.12}) can be solved for $G_0$, at least approximately, to yield